frankcalise/super-app-showcase/README.md

 There are a few options to solve this problem:

 - Split the app into several smaller apps, keep super app as well and move reusabale parts into libraries.
 But even small changes in a library could lead to a lot of work to update all the apps and redeploy all of them.
 - Use a monorepository.
 It's a good option, but it's not always easy to set up and maintain monorepo.
-Also it is not so easy to divide work on the project between several team independently or provide a way for external developers to contribute only in one part of the repo or one certian app.
+Also it is not so easy to divide work on the project between several team independently or provide a way for external developers to contribute only in one part of the repo or one certain app.

 ## The solution